peterquynhle/Machine-Learning-Model-For-Predicting-BMI-Status/README.md

 # Predicting BMI status using a Random Forest Classification model
-This project is to review, comment, and update where necessary ML codes originally from to build a Random Forest Classification model to predict BMI status based
+This project is to review, comment, and update where necessarya Random Forest Classification model to predict BMI status.
+ML codes originally from the following sources:

 - https://www.kaggle.com/devprabal/bmi-prediction-of-health-status
 - https://github.com/devprabal/BMI-prediction-of-health-status.git